HunterStevens/react-bubbles/README.md

 A Token is used for authorization so that users can only access the protected pages when they have successfuly logged in or recieved some kind of authorization for our page.

 - [ ] What steps can you take in your web apps to keep your data secure?
-Wrap your components in PrivateRoutes, have them only accessible through tokens,
+Wrap your components in PrivateRoutes, have them only accessible through tokens, pass the tokens through LocalStorage when successfuly passed in.

 - [ ] Describe how web servers work.
 Web Servers are computers that are built to serve data for you webpage.
 It hosts websites that contain a domain which when a user calls that domain, the server will fetch the data from the network and serve it to the user.